lee-dohm/auto-encoding-for-ruby/README.markdown

 ## How to Use

-Auto Encoding for Ruby will add a #encoding: utf-8 declaration on top of Ruby files on these situations:
+Auto Encoding for Ruby will add a `# encoding: UTF-8` declaration on top of Ruby files on these situations:

 * Just after you type the first non-ASCII character of the file;
 * When you open a file with non-ASCII characters and no encoding declaration.